 - Maximum per hour – set maximum allowed number of automatic retweets per hour, from 1 to 35.

 - Excluding text – provide words or word sets, separated by commas.
-Tweets containing these words will be rejected.
-This filter also works on expanded URLs inside Tweets.
+Tweets containing these words will be rejected, including the word variations.
+I.e. when filtering out the word land, the following variations of this word will be excluded too: lands, landing, landmark, Portland etc. This filter also works on expanded URLs inside Tweets.

 - Dry Run – use this filter to test your retweet settings.
 No actual retweets will be made, but you can see what was supposed to be retweeted in the Retweet History column of your RoundTeam dashboard.
 Learn more here.
 (Dry Run retweets suggestions count towards the 30-day retweet quota limit)